Localized Big Bang Stability of Spacetime Dimensions $n\geq4$: Localized Big Bang Stability

 \section{Localized Big Bang Stability}

-We are now ready to establish the past global-in-time stability of the sub-critical Kasner metrics on a truncated cone domain, along with the description of the perturbed solution's behavior near $t=0$, e.g. asymptotic decaying and curvature invariants blow up.
+We are now ready to establish the past global-in-time stability of the sub-critical Kasner metrics on a truncated cone domain, along with a description of the perturbed solution near $t=0$, e.g. asymptotic behavior and curvature invariants blow up.